 1. Potential for water leakage damage

 The irrigation pipework may be susceptible to freezing.
 Leaks in waterproofing membranes due to root growth or temperature fluctuations may expose the underlying roof structure to damage or corrosion.
 Drainage systems may become blocked by soil and vegetation.
-These risks are most common in the construction phase.
+These risks are particularly relevant in the construction phase.

-Loss Prevention Tip: Penetrations in the roof should be minimized.
+Loss Prevention Tips: Penetrations in the roof should be minimized.
 It is important to include leak detection systems below the waterproofing membrane.
-Size the gutters to accommodate both, rainfall and irrigation runoff, and maintain them regularly, with specific inspection points included.
-Consider the impact of roof gradient on the density of growth media and its propensity to shift or slide for heavy rain events.
+Size gutters to accommodate both rainfall and irrigation runoff and maintain them regularly, with specific inspection points included.
+Consider the impact of roof gradient on the density of growth media and its propensity to shift or slide during heavy rain events.

 2. Fire load